Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Method

-The partitioned sequences are processed by kernels in the encoder.
-Since the operations in the decoder are symmetrical to those in the encoder, there will also be output $\hat{X}_{t+L}$ composed of generated segments $\hat{X}_{t+L,i,j}$.
+The partitioned patches will be processed by kernels in the encoder gradually and their size will be reduced after the kernel operation at each layer.
+In the decoder, the patches are generated from vectors of length $1$ at each layer.
+Since the decoder is symmetrical to the encoder, there will also be a trajectory matrix $\hat{X}_{t+L}\in\mathbb{R}^{T\times M}$ composed of a set of generated patches $\hat{P}_t=\{\hat{X}_{t+L, i, j}\}$ as output.
+For a simpler description, we let the look-back window $L$ and the forecasting horizon $T$ be equal.